Her-Saki/Rockman_X3/README.md

 # Rockman_X3
 Translation project for Rockman X3.
+The patch that says "Test" (couldn't rename it) is for the Spanish version and the other is for the English version.
-Compile with Asar.
+Compile it with Asar.
-English version does NOT work.
-It needs autolinebreaking (to come).
 Free to use and distribute.
 Just give credit.